sjp38/stream-track/README.md

 For each of the downstream commits, the tool first checks whether the commit is backported from the upstream or not.
 If not, it couldn't have followup and therefore the check is finished.
 The time for this increases as the number of the upstream commits grows.
-If the number of downstream-only commit is high in your case, most of the tracking time will be used for this check.
+If the number of the downstream-only commits is high in your case, most of the tracking time will be used for this check.

-For some reasons, some teams mark their downstream-only commits by adding a dedicated prefix such as team name or product name in fron of the commit titles.
+For some reason, some teams mark their downstream-only commits by adding a dedicated prefix such as a team name or product name in front of the commit titles.
 If you are also using this strategy, you could let the tool know this by using '--downstream_prefix' option of 'chk-followups.py'.
 If it is given, the tool will be able to know if a commit is downstream-only by reading the